smart-on-fhir/fhir-bulk-data-docs/authorization.md

   </tbody>
 </table>

-## Server Obligations for Signature Verification
+## Authorization Server Obligations

+### Signature Verification

-Servers SHALL follow all requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3).
+The EHR's authorization server SHALL validate the JWT according to the processing requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3).

 In addition, we require that servers SHALL:
 * validate the signature on the JWT
-* check that the JWT `exp` claim is valid
-* check that the JWT `aud` claim matches the server's OAuth token URL (the URL to which the token was `POST`ed)
-* check that this is not a `jti` value previously encountered for the given `iss` within the maximum allowed authentication JWT lifetime (5 minutes).
+* check that the `jti` value has not been previously encountered for the given `iss` within the maximum allowed authentication JWT lifetime (e.g., 5 minutes).
 This check prevents replay attacks.
 * ensure that the `client_id` provided is known and matches the JWT's `iss` claim

-To resolve a key to verify signatures, a server follows this algorithm:
+To resolve a key to verify signatures, a server SHALL implement this algorithm:

 <ol>
   <li>If the <code>jku</code> header is present, verify that the <code>jku</code> is whitelisted (i.e., that it
-matches the value supplied at registration time for the specified `client_id`).
+    matches the value supplied at registration time for the specified <code>client_id</code>).
     <ol type="a">
       <li>If the <code>jku</code> header is not whitelisted, the signature verification fails.</li>
       <li>If the <code>jku</code> header is whitelisted, create a set of potential keys by dereferencing the <code>jku</code> URL.
 Proceed to step 3.</li>
     </ol>
   </li>
-  <li> If <code>jku</code> is absent, create a set of potential key sources consisting of: all keys found by dereferencing the registration-time JWKS URI (if any) + any keys supplied in the registration-time JWKS (if any).
+  <li> If <code>jku</code> is absent, create a set of potential key sources consisting of: all keys found by dereferencing the registration-time JWK Set URL (if any) + any keys supplied in the registration-time JWK Set (if any).
 Proceed to step 3.</li>
   <li> Filter the potential keys to retain only those where the <code>kid</code> matches the value supplied in the client's JWK header, and the <code>kty</code> is consistent with the signature algorithm used for the JWT (e.g., <code>RSA</code> for a JWT using an RSA-based signature, or <code>EC</code> for a JWT using an EC-based signature).</li>
   <li> Attempt to verify the JWK using each key in the potential keys list.
     <ol type="a">